-Registered designs should always be sought before the design is publicly disclosed; otherwise this can preclude the opportunity to seek registered design protection.
-However, under certain circumstances, a 12 month self-discourse grace period exists in the UK and Europe, which means that a prior self-disclosure of a design can be disregarded.
+disclosed: otherwise this can preclude the opportunity to seek registered certain circumstances, a 12 month self-discourse grace period exists in a prior self-disclosure of a design can be disregarded.

 Economies of scale

 Under both the UK and European registered design systems it is possible to file simultaneously several designs within a 'multi-part' application.
 In doing so, the cost per design within the 'multi-part' application reduces with the number of designs.
 Applicants looking to cascade protection for their designs, using multiple registered designs, may do so in a cost-efficient manner compared to other jurisdictions.